JTCyberTech/Cybersecurity-Home-Labs/Guided-Labs/Ethical Hacking/Rana Kahlil/Mastering Command Injection/Lab 4 - Blind OS Command Injection with Out-of-Band Interaction.md

 - Log in to [PortSwigger](https://portswigger.net/) Website.

-- Click on the three line under "MY ACCOUNT" on PortSwigger Website.
+- Click on the three line under "MY ACCOUNT" on Portswigger Website.
 Then, click on "Academy".

 <p align="center">
 <br/>